gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 3. Have some project experience that shows your skills and interests.
 You personal hobby project is possibly more relevant than good grades in a bunch of classes.
 It shows you have enough interest to do something on your own, and often involves relevant skills.
 Knowing how to do 3D modeling,
 4. Do things to explore your interests.
 The fact that you take initiative to learn about your interests shows that you really are interested.

-Some thoughts on persuing graphics/robotics/vr/vis related topics on your own:
+Some thoughts on pursuing graphics/robotics/vr/vis related topics on your own:

 - Learn art tools.
 You will need to be able to use tools to make stuff, even if your focus is on building your own software.
-Learn to use a 3D modeling program (blender or maya).
+Learn to use a 3D modeling program (Blender or Maya).
 Learn to make web pages since you'll want to show off anything you make (I've been trying to use static web page generators).
 Learn to edit video, ...
 Lots of the best software is available to students for free.
 You aren't going to be taught these things in a class, but they are really useful skills.

 - Learn libraries/frameworks/engines.
   - Unity Game Engine (or Unreal) Being able to work with a game engine (we tend to use Unity since its easier to get started with) is a great way to do 3D projects.
 A lot of things we do in research we like to do in a game engine.
 It's the best way to make VR experiences.